Let’s Talk 800-627-3917

 • Narrow Aisle Racking: Just as it sounds, narrow aisle racking systems are built for operations who have very little aisle space to spare – at times as little as 65″.
 It’s a good option for those storing a high number of SKUs in relatively small quantities and have the need for plenty of selection time.
 That said, since the system creates aisles that are so narrow, only one machine or vehicle will be able to navigate the area at a time.
 Storage utilization: 90%

-As noted, there are even more pallet racking design options available, from very deeply-packed systems, such as satellite racking to AS/RS high-rise racking solutions.
+As noted, there are even more pallet rack design options available, from very deeply-packed systems, such as satellite racking to AS/RS high-rise racking solutions.
 The options outlined above are simply the most universally-used in today’s market.

-Tips for Selecting a Pallet Racking Systems
+Tips for Selecting a Pallet Racking System

 In order to successfully select and eventually integrate a pallet racking system into your facility, you must first sit down with your team to discuss and confirm a number of factors, including your space utilization goals, warehouse layout, your current and future inventory management processes, your available space, your budget, your available equipment, and your workforce’s capabilities.
-Let’s expand on these points: Selecting Pallet Racking Systems
+Let’s expand on these points:

 • Current and Future Inventory Management Processes: If you don’t have a solid idea of turnover rate, both now, at your peaks, and in the future, then it will be impossible to determine your needs.
 Speak with your planners and study your operation’s forecast carefully.
 It is this very data that will be the most helpful for you in the selection process.